FacultadDeIngenieria/prog1/presentation/variables/presentation.md

 message = "Hello World!"
 print(message)
 ```
-*What ouput will this new program produce?*
+*What output will this new program produce?*

 --